maxwett/badabob-datastory.github.io/index.md

 <div class="withSidenote" markdown="1">

-As we can see the ratios have remained fairly constant over time,  hitting a proportion of women between 30% and 40%, close to a 2 to 1 ratio.
-However we can see a small but interesting trend starting in the 70s, with the proportion of women slowly but steadily increasing.
-If the industry keeps evolving at this rate, by fitting a regression through this time period, we could naively say that parity would be reached in 2064.
-This of course only reflects a thought experiment that helps us understand the overall trend.
-But can this trend be explained by any significant event in history ?
-By using our [timeline](https://www.history.com/topics/womens-history/womens-history-us-timeline), two major events for women's rights in the US in fact occurred in the 60s: the Equal Pay Act and the Civil Rights Act.
+Figure 1 shows us that the ratio of women in Hollywood has remained fairly constant over time, staying close to 30% until the 2010s.
+The 40% mark has been broken for the first time during this decade, getting actresses closer pairing.
+This increasing trend seems to have started in the 70s, and allows us to fit a regression line to the ratios from the 70s to today.
+If the industry keeps evolving at this rate, we could naively say that parity would be reached in 2064.
+If 70s really were the start of this increase, can it be explained by any significant event in history ?
+According to our [timeline](https://www.history.com/topics/womens-history/womens-history-us-timeline), the 60s saw the occurence of two major events for women's rights in the US: the Equal Pay Act and the Civil Rights Act.
 The Equal Pay Act prohibits a difference of salary based on sex while the Civil Rights Act prohibits (amongst others) employment discrimination based on sex.
 These two events were a huge step towards gender equality and they might have prompted a change in mentality, resulting in the proportion of women in movies increasing.

 <figure class="sidenote">
     <img src="images/Equal_Pay_Act.jpg">